Course

 Find the Frequency of Characters in a StringCount the Number of Vowels, Consonants and so onRemove all Characters in a String Except AlphabetsFind the Length of a StringConcatenate Two StringsCopy String Without Using strcpy()Sort Elements in Lexicographical Order (Dictionary Order)Structures and Unions

-Store Information of a Student Using StructureAdd Two Distances (in inch-feet system) using StructuresAdd Two Complex Numbers by Passing Structure to a FunctionCalculate Difference Between Two Time PeriodsStore Information of Students Using StructureStore Data in Structures DynamicallyC++ Program to Multiply two Matrices by Passing Matrix to Function
+Store Information of a Student Using StructureAdd Two Distances (in inch-feet system) using StructuresAdd Two Complex Numbers by Passing Structure to a FunctionCalculate Difference Between Two Time PeriodsStore Information of Students Using StructureStore Data in Structures DynamicallyC Program to Multiply two Matrices by Passing Matrix to a Function

-This program asks user to enter the size of the matrix (rows and columns).
+This program asks the user to enter the size of the matrix (rows and column).

-Then, it asks the user to enter the elements of two matrices and finally it multiplies two matrix and displays the result.
+Then, it asks the user to enter the elements of those matrices and finally adds and displays the result.

 To perform this task three functions are made:

-Example: Multiply Matrix by Passing it to a Function
+Example: Multiply Matrices by Passing it to a Function

 void enterData(int firstMatrix[][10], int secondMatrix[][10], int rowFirst, int columnFirst, int rowSecond, int columnSecond);